robert8138/flask-google-calendar-api-project/README.md

     * Create listners (e.g. d3.select.on) that takes in parameters
     * On click, use d3.json to hit my own API endpoints to get data
     * use the data and plot bars and calendars

+* **Build OAuth into the app so any authorized Google Calendar can use this app**
+    * Implement OAuth
+    * Once users grant their consent, the app stores the data into db
+    * Update the front-end code so a list of calendarName would show up
+    * Update the front-end code so that bar chart and calendar chart would still work

 ## Review of the Fundamentals of Web Application
 * Python